 There are all kinds of life insurance.
 I think.
 At least they advertise all kinds of life insurance.
 What kind should I get?

 For most people, the answer is something called term life insurance.
-That type of policy means you pay a premium every year for a certain number of years, typically 10, 20, or 30.
+That type of policy means you pay a premium every year for a certain number of years, typically 10-, 20-, or 30-years.
 It’s the same amount every year, determined when you get the policy.
-If you die during that period of time, the insurer pays the beneficiary (i.e., the person you told them to pay when you got the policy) a predetermined amount of money.
+If you die during that period of time, the insurer pays a predetermined amount of money the beneficiary (i.e., the person you told them to pay when you got the policy).
 If you don’t die, which is also nice, the insurance company keeps the money and you never see it again.
 It’s as simple as that.

 Term life insurance makes sense because it serves the most basic purpose of life insurance: It gives you peace of mind that your loved ones will not become destitute.
-And it does this at the lowest possible price.
+And it does this at the lowest possible price, during the years when you need it most — when you are in your prime working years and your family is growing.
 It’s so common, it’s what people generally mean when they say “life insurance.”

 Are there other options to term life insurance?

-Here’s an example: A 25-year-old woman in excellent health in California will pay $7,932 dollars a year for a $1 million whole life policy (and if you’re not a young healthy woman, the premiums are more expensive).
-A comparable 30-year term life policy would cost only $410 dollars per year.
+Consider this example.
+A 25-year-old woman in excellent health in Canada will pay about $12,400 a year for a $1-million whole life policy (If you're not a young healthy woman, the premiums are more expensive).
+A comparable 20-year term life policy would cost only $470 per year.

 OK, so how many insurance brokers do I need to call to get the best deal?
 I hope the answer is not, “Talk to 15 and one for good luck.”

-Here’s a secret about the insurance business: Whether you shop at one of the web-based companies, like PolicyGenius or Quotacy, or visit the office that sold your dad life insurance, chances are you’ll end up with practically the same set of offers, from the same group of big insurers, for the same prices.
+Here’s a secret about the insurance business: Whether you shop at one of the Internet-based non-face-to-face brokerages or visit the office that sold your dad life insurance, chances are for term life policies, you’ll end up with practically the same set of offers, from the same group of big insurers, for the same prices.

 A bonus is if you can find someone with a strong financial planning background who can scope out your needs.